kinsta-content/node-js-photo-sharing-app/Chapters/07 - Chapter 7/README.md

 ---

-# 7.4 Special note on dumping the database
+# 7.4 Special Note on Dumping the Database

 On our `server.js` file, let's dump all tables by updating the sync() function.
 Edit this line of code.
 It should be line 21 if you have followed along perfectly.
 Right after `db.sequalize`.